 UMW is a tax-exempt institution, and therefore is exempt from paying sales and use tax for tangible property to be consumed by the University.
 This exemption also includes prepared meals, catering, and other services related to the provision of food.

 When making a purchase, be sure to provide UMW’s Sales Tax Exempt Form to the vendor.
 If you are purchasing online, please make sure to research each vendor’s tax exempt policy and ensure that the University is not charged tax.
-Most online vendors have a webpage dedicated to tax exempt ordering.
+Most online vendors have a web page dedicated to tax exempt ordering.
 For purchases made from Amazon, please create an Amazon Tax Exempt account and ensure you keep the account separate from personal Amazon accounts.

 If a vendor charges sales tax to a UMW order, the cardholder is responsible for contacting the vendor to have the sales tax refunded.
 The refund must be applied to the card used for the original order.

-There are three exceptions to UMW tax exemption:
+There are three exceptions to the UMW tax exemption:

 - Car Rentals